gitter-badger/grav-skeleton-course-companion-bootstrap/README.md

         -/sidebar.md
 ```

-# Quick Setup for a New Grav Course Companion Site
+# Quick Setup for a New Course Companion Site (Web server only)

 1. Download the most current release at [getgrav.org/downloads/skeletons](https://getgrav.org/downloads/skeletons)
 2. Unzip the package into your web root folder (running PHP 5.5.9 or higher)